Urban metabolism looks at cities as if it they have a metabolism, like a living biological system.

 What to read next?
 What is Life Cycle Analysis – interview with Rukayya Ibrahim Muazu.

-Want to know more?
+Want to know more about urban metabolism?
 Ling Min has published an Open Access paper, and you can read it here.

 Interview by Claire Moran.
-Images by Dora Damian.
+Main image by Dora Damian.